-The complete guide to an apartment renovation project, with design steps to follow and a practical example with DWG file ready to download
+The complete guide to an apartment renovation project, with a BIM model ready for download and design steps to follow

 AEC businesses are becoming increasingly involved into renovation projects rather than in new construction.

-In this article we’ll be dealing with the project phases of an apartament renovation process, presenting a practical case with 3D BIM model, renders and technical drawings in dwg ready to download.
+In this article we’ll be dealing with the project phases of an apartment renovation process, presenting a practical case with a 3D BIM model to download, along with a video showing how to carry out a renovation project with a BIM architectural design software and some keynote slides.

 Building renovation: types of renovation and definitions